FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+05.JAN.22

+* Added two new options for Personal Stats Widget (for Stable Approach Plugin and Monthly Flight Assignments)
+* Added FDM Results to Pireps display/listing page (visible only to admins)
+* Improved Stable Approach Report modal (for to be compatible table/list views)

 03.JAN.22